 King County Hearing Examiner

+The King County Hearing Examiner is appointed by the Metropolitan King County Council to provide a public hearing process for land use and other critical issues that is fair, efficient, open and accessible to all citizens.
 The Hearing Examiner conducts hearings on certain types of land use applications and on appeals of county administrative orders and decisions.
 The Examiner issues formal decisions or makes recommendations to the King County Council on the matters heard.

-Hearing Locations: Need directions to a conference or hearing?
+Need directions to a conference or hearing?

 Case Digest is a collection of previous recommendations and decisions subsequent to January 1, 1996, issued by the King County Hearing Examiner.
 Case Digest was created by the Hearing Examiner's Office to help citizens locate information related to topics and issues discussed in past cases as an aid in preparing for upcoming cases which will be heard by the Hearing Examiner.